Once you've established replication, you still need to ensure the applications that use this database can always find a healthy replica.

 proxy ~ $ echo "disable server MySQL/Primary" | socat stdio /var/lib/haproxy/stats proxy ~ $ echo "show stat" | socat stdio /var/lib/haproxy/stats | cut -d, -f1,2,18,20,21 # pxname,svname,status,act,bck MySQL,FRONTEND,OPEN,, MySQL,Primary,MAINT,1,0 MySQL,Secondary,UP,0,1 MySQL,BACKEND,UP,0,1

-The Primary server reports its status as MAINT
+The Primary server reports its status as MAINT and does not receive any health check traffic.

-mode.To restore service, re-enable the Primary server through HAProxy:
+MAINT mode.To restore service, re-enable the Primary server through HAProxy:

 proxy ~ $ echo "enable server MySQL/Primary" | socat stdio /var/lib/haproxy/stats proxy ~ $ echo "show stat" | socat stdio /var/lib/haproxy/stats | cut -d, -f1,2,18,20,21 # pxname,svname,status,act,bck MySQL,FRONTEND,OPEN,, MySQL,Primary,UP,1,0 MySQL,Secondary,UP,0,1 MySQL,BACKEND,UP,1,1

-By default the HAProxy service doesn't start automatically after a reboot.
+UPBy default the HAProxy service doesn't start automatically after a reboot.

 You can verify this by running: